 (ii) To raise oral health awareness in Georgia and promote preventative care;

-(iii) To foster communication about oral healthcare among oral healthcare providers and between public and private entities,
+(iii) To foster communication about oral health among healthcare providers and between public and private entities,

 (iv) To actively engage individuals, families, and communities in managing their oral health;